ITISFoundation/osparc-simcore/services/dy-2Dgraph/README.md

 Through its _get()_ method an input/output is automatically converted to a fitting python type.
 If the pointed data is located on S3 storage it will be automatically downloaded to the local storage and its file path will be returned.
 Using the _set()_ method with an output will automatically convert it to a string and update the port configuration in the database.

-### missing features

-- push data to S3 when an output is modified
-- only pull data from S3 if the local data is outdated

 ### basic demo usage

 1. rename _services/dy-2Dgraph/use-cases/.env-devel_ to _.env_